jekil/awesome-hacking/_pages/index.rst

 - `HonnyPotter <https://github.com/MartinIngesen/HonnyPotter>`_ - A WordPress login honeypot for collection and analysis of failed login attempts.
 - `Kippo <https://github.com/desaster/kippo>`_ - A medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.
 - `Kippo-graph <https://github.com/ikoniaris/kippo-graph>`_ - Visualize statistics from a Kippo SSH honeypot.
+- `Koney <https://github.com/dynatrace-oss/koney>`_ - Koney is a Kubernetes operator that enables you to define so-called deception policies for your cluster.
+Koney automates the setup, rotation, and teardown of honeytokens and fake API endpoints, and uses eBPF to detect, log, and forward alerts when your traps have been accessed.
 - `Log4Pot <https://github.com/thomaspatzke/Log4Pot>`_ - A honeypot for the Log4Shell vulnerability (CVE-2021-44228).
 - `MTPot <https://github.com/Cymmetria/MTPot>`_ - Open Source Telnet Honeypot.
 - `Maildb <https://github.com/kevthehermit/Maildb>`_ - Python Web App to Parse and Track Email and http Pcap Files.